-Genesis 26:29 That thou wilt do us no hurt, as we have not touched thee, and as we have done unto thee nothing but good, and have sent the away in peace: thou art now a blessed of the Lord."
+Genesis 26:29 That thou wilt do us no hurt, as we have not touched thee, and as we have done unto thee nothing but good, and we have sent thee away in peace: thou art now the blessed of the Lord."

 These Philistines were wise enough to know that when someone is blessed by God, it is best to have a peace treaty with them, because in strife they would lose.